MarcelGarus/factorize/README.md

 print(list(primes(5)))
 # prints [2, 3, 5, 7, 11]
 ```
-Or even a limit for the largest number:
+Or even a limit for the largest prime (inclusive):
 ```python
 print(list(primes(limit=100)))
 # prints [2, 3, ..., 89, 97]
 ```

 ## factorize
-Factorize is a simple generator for factorizing a number into its primes.
+`factorize` is a simple generator for factorizing a number into its primes.
 ```python
 for factor in factorize(2595925957847039):
     print(factor)